What Is Thalassemia?

 It has symptoms like fatigue, dizziness, body pain, pale skin, and trouble breathing.

-Also, people who have thalassemia may have mild or severe anemia. severe anemia is capable to damage the organs, leading to death.
+People who have thalassemia may have mild or severe anemia. severe anemia is capable of damaging the organs, leading to death.

-NOTE: Thalassemia affects approximately 4.4 out of every 10,000 live births throughout the world.
+NOTE: Thalassemia affects about 4.4 out of every 10,000 live births throughout the world.

 And in 2015, about 280 million people had thalassemia, of which more than 4 lakh were seriously ill.